protos50/SQLi-BruteForcer-Test-RustServer/README.md

 #### Important Note

-Before initiating a brute-force attack, it's crucial to enumerate valid usernames using the provided tools.
-This step is essential for the brute-force attack, which requires a valid username to attempt to crack the associated password.

 Ensure responsible use of this tool and comply with all legal and ethical guidelines when conducting security assessments.

 ## Contributing